- Apply to UW

-Some students want to explore several areas and to learn about literature, philosophy, languages, art, music, dance, or theatre and how the ideas and issues in the humanities and fine arts fields have shaped human experience and thought.
-The degree in Humanities & Fine Arts is organized as a multidisciplinary program with a list of appropriate courses approved by participating departments and programs.
-For this major, students select three areas of focus, but there is enough flexibility to plan a course of study to prepare for a variety of professional and career interests.
+Some students want to explore several areas and to learn about literature, philosophy, languages, art, music, dance, or theatre and how ideas and issues in the humanities and fine arts fields have shaped human experience and thought.
+The degree in Humanities and Fine Arts is organized as a multidisciplinary program with a list of appropriate courses approved by participating departments and programs.
+For this major, students select three areas of focus and plan a course of study to prepare for a variety of professional and career interests.

-Students in this major must complete the university studies and A&S core requirements as well as the following: major content for those who began Fall 2007 or later -OR- major content for those who began between fall 2003 through summer 2007.
+Students in this major must complete the University Studies Program requirements and A&S core requirements, as well as the following: major content for those who began fall 2015 or later.
 See this list of approved courses.
+For those who began fall 2007 through summer 2015, see major content.
+For those who began between fall 2003 through summer 2007, click here for major content.

 For advising information contact the A&S Advising Center, 307-766-4013, firstname.lastname@example.org, Ross Hall, Room 6.